oceanprotocol-archive/OEPs/4/README.md

 Example contract protocols include peer-to-peer escrow contracts, marketplace-based contracts, as well as CONTRACT resolution mechanisms such as judging and verification.

-Details of the contract management layer are discussed in [#TODO:OEP-CONTRACT-MANAGEMENT](../<CONTRACT-MANAGEMENT>/README.md)
+Details of the contract management will be discussed in an independent OEP.

 ## Decentralized Interface